 Contract intelligence empowers you to have contract visibility and take actionable insights from your contracts.
 It not only helps in providing transparency but also in monitoring key performance metrics so you can have control of your contracts and have actionable data.

 Gain access to business insights from your contracts by extracting key information in the next big step.
 Unlocking values from your contracts residing across multiple locations and in many repositories in an organization is difficult.
-But thanks to technologies like Artificial intelligence and Machine learning by which companies are redefining the potential from their contracts quickly, identifying business risks and opportunities.
+But thanks to technologies like Artificial intelligence and Machine learning by which companies are redefining the potential of their contracts quickly, identifying business risks and opportunities.

 Download our latest white paper to read more about when to do meta-data extraction from contracts in house using AI software and when to consider outsourcing to a specialized firm